-- not more than 20% of the Fund's Net Asset Value will be invested (in aggregate) in: (i) securities that are convertible into equity securities; (ii) equity securities (including warrants); (iii) certificates of deposits; and/or (iv) bankers' acceptances; - not more than 10% of the Fund's Net Asset Value will be invested in distressed bonds (please refer to the section entitled "Below investment grade, unrated and distressed securities risk" under Risk Factors on page 46 for more information): - not more than 10% of the Fund's Net Asset Value will be invested in Cocos.
+- not more than 20% of the Fund's Net Asset Value will be invested (in aggregate) in: (i) securities that are convertible into equity securities; (ii) equity securities (including warrants); (iii) certificates of deposits; and/or (iv) bankers' acceptances; - not more than 10% of the Fund's Net Asset Value will be invested in distressed bonds at time of purchase (please refer to the section entitled "Below investment grade and unrated securities risk" and "distressed securities risk" under Risk Factors on page 454 for more information); - not more than 20% of the Fund's net assets will be invested in contingent convertible bonds ("CoCos").
+CoCos will typically be issued by financial institutions with minimum capital requirements, such as banks and insurance companies, will typically be in the form of subordinated debt instruments and will typically be Additional tier 1 or Restricted tier 1 instruments.
+When a trigger event occurs CoCos may be converted into equity or principal may be written down on a permanent or temporary basis; - not more than 20% of the Fund's net assets will be invested in the China Interbank Bond Market including via Bond Connect;